yhsure/disentanglement/README.md

 We train and evaluate our model on the [dMelodies data set](https://github.com/ashispati/dmelodies_dataset) [1] which is a synthetic data set that comprises of 2-bar monophonic melodies where each melody is the result of a unique combination of [nine latent factors](https://github.com/ashispati/dmelodies_dataset#factors-of-variation).

 ## dMelodies baseline
 The authors authors also published benchmark experiments that will serve as the baseline for our experiments.
-Their [benchmark implementations](https://github.com/ashispati/dmelodies_benchmarking) is used as the basis for our project implementation.
+Their [benchmark implementation](https://github.com/ashispati/dmelodies_benchmarking) is used as the basis for our project implementation.

 ## Usage
-To use dMelodies, simply clone the repository and install the required dependencies (`python>=3.7.15`):
+To use the code, simply clone the repository and install the required dependencies (`python>=3.7.15`):

 ```bash
 $ git clone https://github.com/yhsure/nlp